○Introduction

 ○Background

 With a total land area of 592,800 Square kilometers, Madagascar is the 46th largest country in the world.
-It is an island country located in the Indian Ocean, east of the African continent.
-The capital is Antananarivo, with a population of approximately 30 million, and about 80% of the working population is engaged in agriculture.
-Rice is the staple food, while spices, coffee and cocoa are produced and exported.
-In particular, vanilla is the world’s largest producer.
+It is an island country located in the Indian Ocean, southeast of the African continent.
+The capital is Antananarivo, with a population of approximately 30 million, and about 80% of the working population engaged in agriculture.
+Rice is the staple food, and spices, coffee and cocoa are also produced and exported.
+Additionally, Madagascar is the world’s largest producer of vanilla.

-Madagascar’s climate is divided into a wet season (December to April) and a dry season (May to November).
-Madagascar is classified as one of the poorest countries in the world, with about 80% of the population living on less than USD 2 per day.
-The official language is Malagasy, with French also widely spoken.
-85% of the population are Christians.
+Madagascar’s climate typically has a wet season (from December to April) and a dry season (from May to November).
+The nation is classified as one of the poorest countries in the world, with about 80% of the population living on less than $2 USD per day.
+The official language is Malagasy, and French is widely spoken as well.
+85% of the population practices Christianity.

 ○Children’s education and food environment

 Approximately one in three adults in Madagascar cannot read or write.
-With 80% of the population living below the poverty line, it is difficult for education to become the focus of the family, with many children having to start helping at home as early as age five.
-Even those who are able to attend school lack literacy skills, with 96% of pupils between the ages of 6 and 10 unable to read simple texts by the time they finish primary school.
-Madagascar has also experienced extremely low rainfall over the past few years due to climate change, especially in the south, where rivers are drying up, the land is becoming thinner, and crops cannot grow.
+With 80% of the population living below the poverty line, it is very difficult for families to focus on education with many children as young as five years old having to start helping at the home.
+Even those who are able to attend school lack literacy skills, with 96% of pupils between the ages of 6 and 10 unable to read simple texts by the time they leave primary school.
+Madagascar has also experienced extremely low rainfall over the past few years, especially in the south, where rivers are drying up, the land is becoming thinner, and crops cannot grow.
 As a result, more than one million inhabitants suffer severe water and food shortages, and more than 110,000 children are said to be severely and acutely malnourished.

-[From ‘Madagascar – Food and medical care for children’, World Medical Corps].
+[Adapted from ‘Madagascar – Food and medical care for children’, World Medical Corps].
+(In Japanese)

 ○Beginnings of our activities